alantrrs/dataset-cache/README.md

 # Dataset Cache [![CircleCI](https://circleci.com/gh/empiricalci/dataset-cache.svg?style=svg)](https://circleci.com/gh/empiricalci/dataset-cache)
 _A solution for downloading and caching datasets_

 ## How does it work?
-Dataset.js allows you to download your datasets, cache them and guarantee that the data you're using is the correct one.
+**dataset-cache** allows you to download your datasets, cache them and guarantee that the data you're using is the correct one.

 When a file is downloaded it will be saved to the output directory,